GBOML/GBOML/docs/source/commandline_interface.rst

 	--output <output_filename>

-where :math:`\texttt{<output\_filename>}` is the output filename without the extension (CSV or JSON).
+where ``<output_filename>`` is the output filename without the extension (CSV or JSON).
 The default output name is the name of the GBOML file with the date and chosen extension.